Libyan parliament appoints new prime minister in challenge to unity government | DW | 10.02.2022

 The divisions again threaten Libya with parallel governments operating in the east and west of the country, which were backed by different warring factions between 2014 and a cease-fire in 2020.

-However, analysts have said a return to open east-west conflict is unlikely for now, as internal power dynamics within the rival factions have become more fragmented.
+Analysts have said a return to open east-west conflict is unlikely for now as internal power dynamics within the rival factions have become more fragmented.

 And Bashaga will still need to appoint a new interim government in order for his appointment to have any political effect.
 This will likely be a lengthy process, with rival factions jostling for position.

-Dbeibah has said consultations have begun to agree on a "roadmap" towards holding elections in June, however, no date has been set.
+Dbeibah has said consultations have begun to agree on a "road map" toward holding elections in June.
+However, no date has been set.

 wmr/sms (AFP, dpa, Reuters)